aaltogamers/AG_web/README.md

 Signups, map bans, and bets live in Postgres.
 Live updates to `/mapban`, `/bet`, and `/betboard` use Server-Sent Events streamed from `/api/stream/:topic` (`mapbans`, `polls`, `votes`).

+### Content manager (Decap CMS)

+The CMS at `/cms` is Decap CMS **3.16.3**, served from prebuilt files in `public/cms/` (it is not an npm dependency). `config.yml` holds the CMS config.
+To upgrade, run `npm pack decap-cms@<version>` and copy from its `package/dist/`: `decap-cms.js`, all `*.decap-cms.js` chunks, the `*.wasm` files and `decap-cms.js.LICENSE.txt`.
+Delete the old chunks first, since their names change between versions.

+`decap-cms.js` is patched: GitHub App tokens fail Decap's write-access check ("Your GitHub user account does not have access to this repo."), so that check is disabled by changing `&&!this.bypassWriteAccessCheckForAppTokens)throw` to `&&this.bypassWriteAccessCheckForAppTokens)throw`.
+Re-apply this after upgrading.